-Mauve grinned and tried not to think of the many times she had cradled Gareth in her arms, and quickly passed him to Aine.
+Mauve grinned and tried not to think of the many times she had cradled Gareth in her arms, quickly passing him to Aine.

 "Here," Tristan said suddenly behind them, "I'll lay out a bed for him."

 Aine nodded and followed him with a soft smile in Mauve's direction.
-Mauve hurried off to help prepare camp, she hadn't liked how natural it had looked, the three of them together.
+Mauve hurried off to refill her skin so she wouldn't have to watch the interaction.
+She hadn't liked how natural it had looked, the three of them together.

 She ended up running into Thomas by the stream, he was bent over splashing handfuls of cold water onto his face.
 He looked extremely pale, and he appeared to be shaking slightly.
 She understood why had called for a break so soon, he could barely stand.

 "Have you tried purging?"
-Mauve asked, coming to his side and stooping to fill her kettle.
+Mauve asked, coming to his side and stooping to fill her water.

 Thomas had drank more than anyone combined last night, and he was obviously reaping the repercussions.

 Thomas glanced at her in surprise.
 "And I suppose you are an expert on hangovers?"